FDA Grants Accelerated Approval for Immunotherapy Drug Bavencio (Avelumab)

 Researchers are optimistic that more effective immunotherapies can be developed that will have a greater impact on the outlook for people with mesothelioma.

-If you have been diagnosed with mesothelioma, let MesotheliomaGroup.com help you.
-We can help you locate studies that are actively recruiting for therapies such as Avelumab.
-These groundbreaking therapies could be effective in helping treat your specific type of mesothelioma.
-Call our Advocates toll free at 1-888-708-5660 for support or e-mail firstname.lastname@example.org.
+Studies are actively recruiting for therapies such as Avelumab.
+These groundbreaking therapies could be effective in helping treat specific types of mesothelioma.

 Gregoire, Marc.
 "What's the Place of Immunotherapy in Malignant Mesothelioma Treatments?"
 Cell Adhesion & Migration 4.1 (2010): 153-61.
 U.S. National Library of Medicine, National Institutes of Health (NIH).
 Web.
 02 May 2017.